EvangelosBatsalis/WareHouse_RoutingOrder_Heuristic_TSP_AI_GeneticAlgorithm/README.md

 ## Designing the genetic algorithm
 **State space or state graph design:**
 **Description:** There will be same implementation such as AI "Maze problem" scenario.
 Meaning the warehouse will be only one floor (n)x(m) matrix and it will have 1.000 storage places.
-Each storate location will be 1 meter distance and the corrindor will have 2 meter long on x axis and n meter long on y axis.
+Each storate location will be 1 meter distance and the corrindor will have 2 meter long on x axis and m meter long on y axis.
 The Start and the target location will be at the same point.

 **Effector:**
 **Condition:**